 Under inflation and over inflation of your tires can greatly affect a safe towing experiencing and potentially take more money out of your RV fuel budget.

 Drive 3 to 5 Miles Per Hour Slower

 If you are like us, after thousands of miles towing our travel trailers, we have found the sweet spot – in terms of miles per hour – of our tow vehicle of speed vs. saving fuel.

 This will vary greatly by vehicle, but consider reducing your speed limit 3 to 5 miles per hour and you will notice a difference.
 You will still be able to keep up with other vehicles at-speed on the highway, but you will save fuel.

 Comparison Shop Fuel Prices

 Another great way to save a few dollars each time you fuel up your RV or tow vehicle is to comparison shop amongst gas stations.

 Apps on your smartphone such as GasBuddy are a great way to comparison shop multiple gas stations at once prior to arriving.
 On the GasBuddy app, which is available for Apple and Android smartphones, you can search via their map nearly any location within the U.S.

 Which puts more money back in your pocket for that pecan log roll or salt water taffy you seem to purchase every trip.

 Fill Up Your Fuel Tank In Less Popular Areas

-Consider stoping at exits or gas stations that are on the edge of towns or populated area that have competitive fuel prices, but where you are not paying the ‘convenience premium’ for the gas stations near ‘everything’.
+Consider stoping at exits or gas stations that are on the edge of towns or populated areas.
+These usually have competitive fuel prices where you are not paying the ‘convenience premium’ for the gas stations near ‘everything’.